CtrlK

 Conciseness

-The content is entirely filler with no substantive information.
-It explains what the skill does in abstract terms without providing any actual Helm chart generation guidance, templates, or commands.
-Every section restates the same vague concept.
+The content is entirely filler and meta-description.
+It explains what the skill does in abstract terms without providing any actual Helm chart generation guidance.
+Every section restates the same vague idea.

 1 / 3